dagwud/thewoodlands-help/character/stats.md

 A higher constitution gives you greater hit point recovery for each rest, as well as increasing the number of hit points you gain each time you level up.

+## 💚Hit Points / Max Hit Points
+Your Hit Points are an indication of your health.

+Each character has a maximum HP value, indicating how many hits they can take at full health, as well as a current HP value indicating how many hits they can still take before being knocked unconscious.

+If your HP drops to 0, you will be rendered [unconscious](../unconscious.md).
+A particularly heavy hit in relation to your maximum HP can result in [death](../death.md).

+To recover hit points, you will need to [rest](../locations/inn/rest.md) (or perhaps be healed by a team member who has studied [first aid](../locations/trade_school/skills/first_aid.md))

+Each time you level up, your maximum HP will be increased slightly, influenced by your Constitution stat, character class, and a bit of luck.

+Your HP and maximum HP values can be seen via the /me or /party commands.

+## ✨Mana / Max Mana
+Mana is the fuel that powers special abilities and spells.

+Each character has a maximum mana value, indicating how many spells they can cast when fully charged, as well as a current mana value indicating how many spells they can still cast before their rank runs empty.

+If your mana drops to 0, you will not be able to cast any more spells.

+To recover mana, you will need to [rest](../locations/inn/rest.md)

+Your maximum mana will increase every few levels.

+Your mana and maximum mana values can be seen via the /me or /party commands.

 ---